Ishant becomes 3rd Indian pacer to take 300 Test wickets | Sports-Games

 Ishant becomes 3rd Indian pacer to take 300 Test wickets

-Veteran fast bowler Ishant Sharma on Monday became the sixth Indian and third pacer from the country to take 300 wickets in Test cricket, joining legends such as Kapil Dev and Anil Kumble.
+Veteran fast bowler Ishant Sharma on Monday became the sixth Indian and third pacer from the country to take 300 wickets in Test cricket, joining legendary former India captains Kapil Dev and Anil Kumble.
 Ishant reached the landmark when he trapped Dan Lawrence with a delivery that swung back sharply before hitting his pads in England's second innings on the fourth day of the opening Test here.
-Besides Kumble and Kapil, Ravichandran Ashwin, Harbhajan Singh, and Zaheer Khan are the other bowlers from the country who have reached the landmark.
+Besides Kumble (619) and Kapil (434), Ravichandran Ashwin (377 before this game), Harbhajan Singh (417), and Zaheer Khan (311) are the other bowlers from the country who have reached the landmark.

+The 32-year-old Ishant reached the milestone in 98 matches, more than the other Indian bowlers in the club. ''Congratulations @ImIshant.
+He becomes the third Indian fast bowler to take 300 Test wickets.
+He traps Lawrence in the front as England lose their third wicket,'' the BCCI tweeted soon after his accomplished the feat.

+The ICC also lauded the seasoned fast bowler's achievement, coming after more than 13 years of toil. ''Ishant Sharma becomes the third India pacer after Kapil Dev and Zaheer Khan to reach the 300-wicket mark in Tests.
+What an achievement!'' the game's global governing body tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)